4 tips for landing that marketing agency jobPosted by Ryan Jones on Dec 18, 2019. Reading time: 10 mins

 1. Read the job ad

-The employer has spent time putting that information together for a good reason (hopefully).
+We spent time putting that information together for a good reason.
 They want to get the right candidates, and they want the right people to stand out.
+They don't want to waste your time!

-That information at the bottom could be key criteria you will be assessed on.
+That information at the bottom is key information we are basing our decision on.
 It could also be the preferred way for you to submit your application.
 Don't skip it, show the employer you read and understood the ad.

 2. Don’t apply if you don’t meet the criteria